aery32/aery32-refguide/source/module_functions.rst

         0     /* startup, startup time = (startup + 1) * 8 / adclk */
     );

 The initialization statement given above, uses the prescaler value 7, so if the PBA clock was 66 MHz, the ADC clock would be 4.125 MHz.
-When initialized, you have to enable the channels that you like to use for the conversion.
-This is done through masking, so there is use for the good old ``<<`` bitwise shift operator.
+After initialization, you have to enable the channels that you like to use for the conversion.
+This can be done through the masking, so there is use for the good old ``<<`` bitwise shift operator.

 .. code-block:: c++